dooco/rock-paper-scissors-lizard-spock/README.md

 ### Further Testing

-- The Website was tested on Google Chrome, Internet Explorer and Safari browsers.
+- The Website was tested on Google Chrome, Firefox Developer and Safari browsers.
+Game worked as expected except for when screen width went below 540px where the computer display area appeared longer than player s=display area.
-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7 and iPhoneX.
 - A large amount of testing was done to ensure that all components of game, html, css and JavaScript linking correctly.
 - Friends and family members were asked to review the site and point out any bugs or issues.

 ## Known Bugs

-On some mobile devices the computer display area is larger than the player display area.The footer can overlap player adn computer display areas on small devices.
+On some mobile devices the computer display area is larger than the player display area.

-.
+## Limitations and further improvements

+- Further improvements in emoji images whereby the pink background would be replaced with the background colour of the display area would improve contrast and add to visual experience.

+- Log in function where user can log their username and game would keep a record of scores.
+However there may be limitations on recording scores when game is finished and data is lost.

 # Deployment

 ## GitHub Pages